TonyTang1997/hku-crypto-algo-trading-research/tutorials/Module 1 - Programming Technology/Module_1.2_Object_Oriented_Programming.md

 - Use **attributes** and **methods** to define the properties and behaviors of an object
 - Use **inheritance** to create **child classes** from a **parent class**

-## External Links
-### The Tutorial
+## The Tutorial

 The tutorial will be mainly based on these 2 sources.
+For this chapter, you cam either go through these sources yourself first or just go through the content here and click on the links in each subtopic as you encounter them.

 [freeCodeCamp - scientific-computing-with-python](https://www.freecodecamp.org/learn/scientific-computing-with-python#python-for-everybody) (4 videos)